-Dawna Ballard (Ph.D., University of California at Santa Barbara, 2002) is an expert in chronemics—the study of time as it is bound to human communication.
-She researches what drives our pace of life and its impact on the communication practices and longterm vitality of organizations, communities, and individuals.
-Recently she has studied the historical and contemporary problems with “work-life balance” discourse, time in navigating professional football careers, the time-sensitive coordination of multidisciplinary children’s advocacy teams, managing the challenges of information overload and 24/7 multitasking cultures, as well as decision tradeoffs between convenience and security in identity management.
+Dawna I. Ballard (Ph.D., University of California at Santa Barbara) is an expert in chronemics—the study of time as it is bound to human communication.
+She researches what drives our pace of life and its impact on the communication practices and long-term vitality of organizations, communities, and individuals.